When God Said 'It's Me': Discovering the True Helper

 This revelation completely transformed my understanding of relationships, marriage, and identity itself.
 We’re not defined by hierarchical roles or performance-based functions.
 We’re called into relationship—with God first, then with each other.

-When we read in the New Testament that Holy Spirit is our Helper (John 14:16, ESV), it's not hard for us to accept that God can be a helper.
-He didn't change who He was between the Old and New Testaments.
-He was the Helper then, and He's the Helper now.
+When we read in the New Testament that Holy Spirit is our Helper (John 14:16, ESV), it’s not hard for us to accept that God can be a helper.
+He didn’t change who He was between the Old and New Testaments.
+He was the Ezer then, and He is the Ezer now.

-The beautiful truth is that in the creation of marriage, Holy Spirit was part of the design from the beginning.
-The union itself required divine help—and it still does.
-Any relationship that tries to function without God at the center will eventually collapse under the weight of our human selfishness and need for control.
+The beautiful truth is that in the creation of marriage, God Himself was present in the design from the very beginning.
+The union required divine intervention—and it still does.
+Any relationship that tries to function without God at the center will eventually collapse under the weight of human selfishness and the need for control.

 Freedom from Performance